ginbot86/ColorLCDVape-RE/README.md

 | 105       | F8004        | 1            |  N/A         |  N/A         | Vape In Use Flag (0xBB)           |         |  N/A    | 3     |

 ### Notes
-  1. Some animation frames found in external Flash memory appear to be unused (and even reference the RAZ brand name), but could possibly be activated in firmware or somewhere else; this has not yet been researched.
+  1. Some animation frames found in external Flash memory appear to be unused (and even reference the RAZ brand name despite the other branding showing Kraze), but could possibly be activated in firmware or somewhere else; this has not yet been researched.
   2. The juice meter value is derived from the vape timer, but the exact formula to derive it has not yet known.
 However, what is known is that it has no overflow protection and setting the value back to 0x00000000 will reset the juice meter.
   3. If Flash locations 0xF8000-0xF8004 are erased to 0xFF bytes, this flag byte will be reinitialized to 0xBB and the timer will be reinitialized to 0x00000000, also effectively resetting the juice meter.
+Setting the flag byte at 0xF8004 to anything that is not 0xBB will accomplish the same effect.
 Additionally, any other bytes in this Flash sector will be clobbered to 0xFF, since a page erase is issued whenever the counter is updated; only the timer and flag bytes are preserved by the firmware.

+### Flash Dump Unpacking/Repacking, Customization Tools

+Two Python scripts have been included to aid in splitting and reassembling the Flash dump into/from the individual images stored in the SPI Flash: ```split-flashdump.py``` and ```assemble-flashdump.py```.
+The tools currently do not perform format conversion (getting ChatGPT to help me this far was already a long process), but go a long way in aiding creation of custom "theme" packs.
+Unused resources can be removed from the repacked Flash dump by keeping them out of the directory containing the files to be reassembled; those unused regions will stay as 0xFF/erased bytes.

+The repacker, ```assemble-flashdump.py```, expects the input filenames to be of a specific format, as it uses the hexadecimal-encoded offset to determine where to insert each piece into the 1MB Flash dump file (see split_map.csv or the included example theme, described below in *Custom Theme Packs*):

+ - ```{index}_{offset}_{width}x{height}_{category}_{sequence}.bin```
+ - Example: ```19_33d00_80x160_vapeanim-0.bin```

+To convert PNG or JPEG images, use the previously-mentioned UTFT library's ```ImgConv.exe``` tool:
+ - ```ImgConv.exe *.png /r```
+ - ```ImgConv.exe *.jpg /r```
+ - ```ren *.raw *.bin```

+*Note: ensure the pictures to be converted into .bin format are the correct dimensions BEFORE converting them!*

+### Custom Theme Packs

+As a proof of concept, a finished Windows 95-style theme pack is included; it implements all resources for the battery and juice indicators, charging animation (only plugin background 3 and charger logo wipe, as that is the only used animation set with the tested firmware), and vaping animation (an aspect-ratio correct capture of the 3D Pipes screensaver).
+All that is needed is access to the SPI Flash and a means of reprogramming it.
+Room for extension of this concept could be through a cheap SWD USB dongle, connected through the USB-C port, and some software that uploads a small reprogramming tool into the microcontroller's RAM, potentially eliminating the need to desolder the Flash chip.

+All of this customization is possible without touching the microcontroller's firmware!

 ## Resetting the Vape Juice Meter

-As described in notes 2 and 3 above, filling external Flash locations 0xF8000-0xF8004 with 0xFF will reset the juice meter to full, permitting reuse of the vape once the reservoir is refilled.
+As described in *External Flash Memory Layout*, notes 2 and 3 above, filling external Flash locations 0xF8000-0xF8004 with 0xFF will reset the juice meter to full, permitting reuse of the vape once the reservoir is refilled.
 The microcontroller itself then needs to be reset by pulling the nRST pin to ground, or by power cycling it by disconnecting and reconnecting the battery; this will likely have already happened if one is desoldering and resoldering the external Flash for reprogramming/patching.

 # External I/O